Free trial

 14 · 8 · 2024 by Claire Styles

 So, you’ve realized that your current —whether it’s paper-based, reliant on spreadsheets, or simply outdated software—isn’t cutting it anymore.
-With your concerns about workplace safety growing, you’ve found the perfect new tool and built a strong business case.
+With your concerns about workplace safety growing, you’ve found the perfect new EHS tool and built a strong business case.
 Great.
 But here’s the thing: no matter how airtight your pitch is, you’re bound to face some resistance.
 Any budget request will be met with objections from senior management—they’re responsible for keeping a close eye on the company’s finances, after all.

 #1.
 What’s wrong with how we currently do things?